romanwerpachowski/ML/docs/index.md

 - clustering (EM algorithm)
 - decision trees for classification and regression
-- linear regression (incl. recursive)
+- linear regression (incl. recursive and ridge)

 More is coming!
 See Doxygen documentation for details.